ovh/docs/pages/public_cloud/compute/first_steps_with_public_cloud_instance/guide.en-asia.md

 Confirm the request in the popup window.

+> [!warning]
+> Deleting an instance does not automatically delete all the options associated with it (storage, snapshot, backup etc...), so make sure that all other options associated with the instance are also deleted to stop being billed.
+>

 ### Accessing the VNC console <a name="accessvnc"></a>

 Click on `Instances`{.action} the left-hand menu.
 On the instance management page, click on the name of the instance in the table.